Regulation and prevalence of homeopathy: Belgium

-In Belgium, 81% of consultations in the area of alternative medicine involve homeopathy, either alone or in combination with other forms of alternative medicine.
-Belgium has three homeopathic organizations for medical doctors and pharmacists and two for patients.

 France

 Homeopathy is the most popular form of alternative medicine in France.
 Its use rose from 16% of the population in 1982 to 29% in 1987 and 36% in 1992.
 In a 2018 survey, 77% of French answered to have used homeopathic remedies at least once, 58% have used them "several times", and more than 40% have used homeopathy for over 10 years.
-Nevertheless, in July 2019 the French ministry of health announced to no longer reimburse homeopathic medicines starting from 2021 as they are deemed to "not provide sufficient public health benefits".
+Nevertheless, in July 2019 the French ministry of health declared homeopathic medicines would no longer be reimbursed starting in 2021 as they are deemed to "not provide sufficient public health benefits".

 Germany

 In Germany, the legislation for homeopathic remedies follows European Union (EU) regulations.
 Homeopathic remedies are subject to registration, but they need not be tested.
 However, homeopathic remedies that are less diluted than D4, or for which a danger of adverse effects exists, cannot be registered under this rule.
 They can be sold over-the-counter in pharmacies.
 Germany is the only member state of the EU in which homeopathic remedies based on minerals or plants, and produced only in very low quantities, do not need to be registered.
 In other member states only remedies individually prepared in a pharmacy are exempt.

 In 2017, homeopathic remedies accounted for 2.74% of sold units in the pharmaceutical sector (0.90% of business volume); 0.14% of prescriptions covered by public health insurance were for homeopathic remedies.
 A 2008 telephone survey of German adults found that 11.5% had used homeopathy.
 Homeopathy accounts for 27.4% of patient contacts in the area of alternative medicine.